-b.
-The public utility shall, where possible, protect and maintain historic and specimen trees;

-c.
-If the activity is adjacent to property where there is located a residential dwelling, the public utility shall, where possible, preserve an undisturbed buffer area of vegetation adjacent to such property; and d.
-Any area that is cleared shall be cleaned, graded and seeded.

-(10) When a protected tree, due to natural causes, obstructs any street, sidewalk, or any pedestrian path, to such an extent that such protected interferes with tree and clear viewing of such along such street, sidewalk or path and at any street or driveway intersection.

-(11) Any tree that endangers the public health, welfare, or safety such that immediate alteration is required in the opinion of a City arborist.
+- b.
+The public utility shall, where possible, protect and maintain historic and specimen trees; - c.
+If the activity is adjacent to property where there is located a residential dwelling, the public utility shall, where possible, preserve an undisturbed buffer area of vegetation adjacent to such property; and - d.
+Any area that is cleared shall be cleaned, graded and seeded. - (10) When protected vegetation obstructs any street, sidewalk or pedestrian path to such an extent as it interferes with clear and safe lines of sight. - (11) Any tree that endangers the public health, welfare, or safety such that immediate alteration is required in the opinion of the Parks, Recreation and Forestry Operations Manager or their designee.